 Users who are given shared access to a Workstation will not be able to Suspend/Restart the Workstation.
 This is a guardrail to give full control to the primary owner.

-Suspension supports both Windows 2019 and Linux operating systems.
+OS: Suspension supports both Windows 2019 and Linux operating systems.

-We currently limit Workstation duration to a maximum of 30 days.
+Max Workstation Session: 30 days; we currently limit Workstation duration to a maximum of 30 days.
 This limit is the aggregate time in active and suspended states.
 When a Workstation reaches a duration of >30 days, we will not stop a Workstation, however, we do not guarantee that it will work.